tobiascr/four-in-a-row-cpp/README.md

 To compile the program run make.
 To install it run sudo make install.
 Then four_in_a_row_command_line to run it.
 To uninstall it run sudo make uninstall.

+You can also run make test, to compile the test program.
+It need to have the ordinary program installed, in order to have access to the opening book.

 The opening book consists of the following files:

 opening_book_3_ply_values